Traumatic brain injury definition and injury types infographic

 What if my TBI symptoms appeared days after the accident?

-Delayed symptom onset is common with traumatic brain injuries, particularly concussions.
-Delayed presentation does not bar your claim, but it requires connecting the injury to the accident through medical records, witness accounts, and expert opinion.
-Seek medical care as soon as symptoms appear, and document them from day one.
+Delayed symptom onset is common with traumatic brain injury TBI.
+Delayed presentation does not bar your claim, but it requires medical records and expert opinion connecting the injury to the accident.

 What evidence do I need to prove a brain injury claim?